-The Authority will undertake an assessment of banks on an annual basis, such reviews may be in short form if there have been no material changes - this will particularly be the case for banks that have not been assessed as systemically important in the first assessment round.
+The Authority undertakes an assessment of banks on an annual basis, such reviews may be in short form if there have been no material changes - this will particularly be the case for banks that have not been assessed as systemically important in previous assessment rounds.
 Conversely, if a significant trigger event occurs (for example a material acquisition) a more frequent assessment may be required.

 The Authority does not require any significant additional reporting to support the assessment process, as it uses information already provided by banks, and held internally (e.g. prudential returns, deposit insurance information, annual regulatory returns, file records, internal risk assessments) when undertaking assessments.
-The only additional reporting may arise if an Isle of Man incorporated bank establishes material subsidiaries, where additional consolidated reporting would be needed.
+The only additional reporting may arise if an Isle of Man incorporated bank establishes material subsidiaries, where additional consolidated reporting would be needed or where the Authority has identified that additional data is required to ensure that the assessment process remains robust, for example requesting additional data relating to banks' exposure to other key sectors of the economy.
+Additional data requests may be ad-hoc or form part of a regular reporting cycle.